 These are just fruit; they should not be that bad.
 Right?
 Raisins are toxic to pets.
 Too many raisins, or fresh grapes, can lead to kidney failure.
 Even if your kids don’t want the raisins, don’t let the kids feed them to the pets!

 A lot of sugar-free candies contain Xylitol, which can cause problems with your dog!
 It causes blood sugar to drop almost immediately after ingestion.
 It can even lead to liver failure too.
 Try to avoid giving sugar-free candies to your furry friends.

 Your pet is often just like a small child.
-So, it shouldn’t be a surprise that hard candies pose a choking hazard to your pet just as easy as a toddler.
+So, it shouldn’t be a surprise that hard candies pose a choking hazard to your pet just as easily as a toddler.
 Lollipop sticks can get lodged in their digestive system.

 Even if you ate the candy, the wrapper could still be a problem!
 Your pet may try to eat the whole thing because it still smells like a tasty treat.
 Too many wrappers can cause blockages or upset their stomach.
 Foil wrappers are especially dangerous.
 They can cut up the inside of your pet’s stomach.
 Ouchies!
 So, make sure that your discarded wrappers aren’t accessible to your furbabies.

 Keep all the candy bowls, treat bags, and even the empty wrappers, out of reach of all your furry friends!
 It’s better safe than sorry!